Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE for the -model Existence of the MLE for the beta-model

-Facial sets are combinatorial objects that have statistical relevance for two reasons.
-First, non-existence of the MLE can be described combinatorially in terms of co-facial sets, i.e. patterns of edge counts that are either $0$ or $N_{i,j}$.
-In particular, the MLE does not exist if and only if the set $\{ (i,j) \colon i < j, x_{i,j} = 0 \text{ or } N_{i,j}\}$ contains a co-facial set.
-Secondly, apart from exhausting all possible patterns of forbidden entries in the table leading to a nonexistent MLE, facial sets specify which probability parameters are estimable.
-In fact, inspection of the likelihood function \eqref{eq:lik} reveals that, for any observable set of counts $\{x_{i,j} \colon i < j \}$, there always exists a unique set of maximizers $\widehat{p} = \{ \widehat{p}_{i,j}, i < j \}$ which, by strict concavity, are uniquely determined by the first order optimality conditions
+Facial sets have statistical relevance for two reasons.
+First, nonexistence of the MLE can be described combinatorially in terms of co-facial sets, that is, patterns of edge counts that are either $0$ or $N_{i,j}$.
+In particular, the MLE does not exist if and only if the set $\{ (i,j) \dvtx i < j, x_{i,j} = 0$ or $N_{i,j}\}$ contains a co-facial set.
+Second, apart from exhausting all possible patterns of forbidden entries in the table leading to a nonexistent MLE, facial sets specify which probability parameters are estimable.
+In fact, inspection of the likelihood function (\ref{eqlik}) reveals that, for any observable set of counts $\{x_{i,j} \dvtx i < j \}$, there always exists a unique maximizer $\widehat{p} = \{ \widehat {p}_{i,j}, i < j \}$ which, by strict concavity, is uniquely determined by the first order optimality conditions